 The main weapons — propaganda — the envious use to bring down the envied are the attempts to instill guilt and shame.
 Tellingly, child researchers believe children feel shame before guilt, which is also illustrated in the story of the Garden of Eden.
 Adam and Eve don’t feel guilty about being naked; they feel ashamed.

 The fact that shame becomes before guilt makes it a more primitive, powerful and more effective weapon.
-The traitor Saul Alinsky (perhaps unwittingly) noticed this is his Rules for Radicals, when he wrote the first weapon to use is ridicule.
+Saul Alinsky (perhaps unwittingly) noticed this is his Rules for Radicals, when he wrote the first weapon to use is ridicule.

 Adam and Eve don’t feel shame until they become self-conscious.
 That’s important too, because these attempts to instill shame and guilt will not be successful until the scapegoat incorporates them into his self and becomes self-conscious about them.

 If these attempts to instill shame and guilt work, the scapegoat will in fact participate in his own destruction, and even go so far as to pass laws against himself.
 In other words, he’ll commit cultural suicide.

 Whites throughout history are supposed to have been the perpetual victimizer of the innocent (as the resentful, envious and vengeance-minded Susan Sontag so infamously claimed, “The White race is the cancer of human history”).
 Now White men have become the victims, but they still claimed to be the victimizers.

 Whenever you have scapegoating, the scapegoat has to be determined to be not only guilty, but evil.
 Then he has to be destroyed or expelled.

 White men have now become the victims, but that fact is denied — people’s eyes are averted from the truth.
 Even today, I still run across the terms “White privilege” and even “patriarchy,” neither of which I have ever seen.